KilledByAPixel/SpaceHuggers/README.md

 - Fire propogation and exposions sytem.
 - Multi layer procedurally genreated paralax background.
 - Starfield simulation with stars and plantes.
-- Particle system for rain, snow, blood, explosions, weapons, water and more.
+- Particle systems for rain, snow, blood, explosions, weapons, water and more.
-- Native resolution rendering.
+- Native resolution rendering up to 1920x1200.
 - Up to 4 player co-op with 4 gamepads.
 - 11 different sound effects with [ZzFX](https://github.com/KilledByAPixel/ZzFX)

 # Enemy Types
-- New Recruit (green) - A bit shorter, more hesitant, takes only 1 hit.
+- New Recruit (Green) - A bit shorter, more hesitant, takes only 1 hit.
-- Soldier (blue) - Normal height, takes 2 hits.
+- Soldier (Blue) - Normal height, takes 2 hits.
-- Captain (red) - Can climb walls, takes 3 hits.
+- Captain (Red) - Can climb walls, takes 3 hits.
-- Specalist (white) - Can roll, climb, and jump often, takes 4 hits.
+- Specalist (White) - Can roll, climb, and jump often, melee, takes 4 hits.
-- Demolitions Expert (purple) - Throws grenades, can't catch fire.
-Takes 5 hits!
+- Demolitions Expert (Purple) - Throws grenades and can't catch fire, takes 5 hits.
-- Each enemy can also come in a larger size that has double health and fires full auto.
+- Each enemy also come in a larger size that has double health and fires full auto.

 # Props
-- Wood Crate - Burns easily and breaks when fully burnt.
+- Wood Crate (Brown) - Burns easily and breaks when fully burnt.
-- Metal Crate / Metal Barrel - Is hard to destroy, can't burn.
+- Metal Crate & Barrel (Gray) - Is hard to destroy, can't burn.
-- Explosive Crate / Explosive Barrel - Burns and explodes after a few seconds.
+- Explosive Crate & Barrel (Green) - Burns and explodes after a few seconds.
-- Water Barrel - Puts out fires and pushes away objects
+- Water Barrel (Blue) - Puts out fires and pushes away objects
-- High Explosive Barrel - Explodes quickly and much larger then normal explosives.
+- High Explosive Barrel (Red) - Explodes quickly and much larger then normal explosives.
-- Rock - Extra heavy and hard to destroy, can crush enemies
+- Rock (Color Varies) - Extra heavy and hard to destroy, can crush enemies
-- Lava Rock - Anything that touches it is lit on fire.
+- Lava Rock (Glowing Red & Orange) - Anything that touches it is lit on fire.

 # Tools Used
 - [Roadroller](https://github.com/lifthrasiir/roadroller)